rsautter/CyMorph/README.md

     time python main.py config.ini
-Multi-core:
+MPI run:

     mpirun -np 3 python PCyMorph.py spirals30.csv

+## Configure File
+In order to run, a config file is required (in the example the config.ini where used).
+To run with MPI support, the default configuration file is ParallelConfig.ini.

+This configuration

 ## Downloading from SDSS
+To download images from SDSS, a